-We have learned to shut it out.
-This can be dangerous, and my two brushes with stalking are examples of what can happen when you ignore the warning signs.
+We have learned to tune it out.
+This can be dangerous, and my brushes with stalking are examples of what can happen when you ignore the warning signs.
 Of course, there have been many other men in my life who came on too strong too early or overstepped boundaries in ways that seemed much more sinister, but fortunately I was able to evade them before something bad happened.
 The two men I’m about to discuss were friends of mine at one time.
 Our preexisting friendship is what prevented me from severing ties before things reached critical mass.
 To me, an insider threat is more frightening than unexpectedly crossing paths with a deranged stranger, so while these experiences have yet to lead to a harrowing end, I am shaken nonetheless.

 My first stalker entered my life in 2008, when we met through mutual friends.
 He was gay, and I had a boyfriend, so our affection was purely platonic.
 We stayed up late into the night discussing obscure records from the 1970s and drinking box wine until our eyes were too tired to stay open.
 We made vegan sandwiches and borrowed a canoe from one of those mutual friends so we could float down local rivers and comment on the decay of modern society.
 We were insufferable college hipsters bonding over insufferable hipster bullshit.
 The potential for a close friendship existed, but never materialized.